We Want You to Share Your Work & Research!

 Student Poster Competition

 The student poster competition will again be held for the 2020 conference.
 Undergraduate and graduate research students are encouraged to participate as a way to put your research in front of professionals.
-Students will be required to attend the networking session on day 1 OR day 2.
+Students entered in the competition will be required to attend the networking session on day 1.
 The poster presentation consists of a carefully thought out visual display of research findings and a question and answer session with a panel of judges.
 Awards will be given to first, second, and third place and announced during the conference.
 Please see this link for the judging rubric.